fuzzygroup/blog/_drafts/constraint-based-project-management.md

 ## Dates that Have to Be Met

 When you ship software, dates are rarely "hard".
-Software can almost always slip into the future
+Software can almost always slip into the future but when you have an event, well, the dates are **absolute** and have to be met.

 * **Dates**

+## Tasks

+## Dollars

+## Publishing This

-The final output of all this is something really, really simple -- a single printed
+The final output of all this is something really, really simple -- a single printed calendar of the month leading up to the event.
+I find that this isn't a computer printed thing

 https://www.macobserver.com/tmo/article/printing_blank_calendars_from_ical